 She names Russia and China as the wealthiest and arguably most influential autocracies, but argues that governments of ostensibly different political ideologies are all adopting similar tactics and developing networks to enrich themselves, entrench power and quell domestic and international dissent.

-According to Applebaum they include Angola, Azerbaijan, Belarus, Cuba, Iran, Mali, Myanmar, Nicaragua, North Korea, Sudan, Syria, Venezuela, Zimbabwe, “among perhaps three dozen others [who] share a determination to deprive their citizens of any real influence or public voice, to push back against all forms of transparency or accountability, and to repress anyone, at home or abroad, who challenges them”.
+According to Applebaum they include Angola, Azerbaijan, Belarus, Cuba, Iran, Mali, Myanmar, Nicaragua, North Korea, Sudan, Syria, Venezuela, Zimbabwe, “among perhaps three dozen others [which] share a determination to deprive their citizens of any real influence or public voice, to push back against all forms of transparency or accountability, and to repress anyone, at home or abroad, who challenges them”.

 The Venezuela example